expo/expo/CONTRIBUTING.md

 - [🔎 Before Submitting](#-before-submitting)
   - [Extra Credit](#extra-credit-1)

 Thanks so much for coming to help!
 Currently we review PRs for `packages/`, `docs/`, `templates/`, `guides/`, `apps/`, and markdown files.
-Because the native clients (`ios/`, `android/`) are so articulate you may not find that much progress can be made externally (but you're always allowed to try!).
-We've moved most of the fun code out of the client anyways to support the **bare-workflow**, this means that you'll do the majority of your native testing in a regular React Native project.
+Because the native clients (`ios/`, `android/`) are difficult to setup and require API tokens, not much progress can be made externally (but you can always try!).
+We've moved most of the fun code out of the client anyways to support the **bare-workflow**; this means that you'll do the majority of your native testing in a bare Expo project.

 As you might imagine web code is very easy to test and contribute to, so that's all on the table!
 You may find that some of the web features you're looking for are actually in the [expo-cli repo](https://github.com/expo/expo-cli).

 ## 📦 Download and Setup

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:expo/expo.git` 😉)
-2. Run the setup script with: `npm run setup:native` (if you just want to contribute to the docs, you can run `npm run setup:docs`)
+2. Run the setup script with: `npm run setup:native` (if you just want to contribute to the docs, you can run `npm run setup:docs`).
+This command does the following for you:

    <!-- TODO(Bacon): Split this into 2 scripts so people can contribute to docs without installing React Native -->